Α-L-fucosidase: Human medical studies

 It was in a recent study by Endreffy, Bjørklund and collaborators (2017) found an association between the activity of α-L-fucosidase-1 (FUCA-1) and chronic autoimmune disorders in children.
 This should encourage further research on FUCA-1 as a marker of chronic inflammation and autoimmunity.
+Recently, there have been focus on various engineering strategies to make fucosynthase to fucosidase.